ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/syllabus-discrete-structures.md

 - Unacceptable forms of collaboration include:
     - Sharing details about specific lines of code, including showing your source code to someone or looking at someone else's code.
-    - Copying someone else's source code or technical writing, even with some slight modifications.
+    - Copying someone else's source code, technical writing, or program output, even with some slight modifications.
-    - Typing source code or technical writing on someone else’s laptop or computer.
+    - Typing source code, technical writing, or program commands on someone else’s laptop or computer.

 These are unacceptable forms of collaboration because they make it difficult for both the course instructor and a learner to assess individual knowledge.